 My 12 year old son handed me his 2016 Christmas List, and it was a list of computer parts.
+I could see most of the time he would be online on the tab learning about mouse basics and how to operate and at times even build a computer but never did I think he would go forward with it.
 I asked what he planned on doing with them, and he said with pride,“I am going to build my own computer.”
 This is my child that does not handle disappointment well.
 I looked back down at the list of carefully chosen parts and immediately began thinking of the all the ways this could go wrong, but I answered him with, “I will have to think about this.”
 I mean what if he spends all his Christmas money on the parts and we couldn’t get the darn thing to power up, leaving him with a heap of parts that want to be a computer and devastated.

 The following day he asks if I am willing to hear his 5 reasons why it would be a good Christmas gift.
 I listened as he goes through his reasons: